 - I created a mindset of gratitude for my Groupon clients, even though I wasn’t earning much from them individually (initially).
 I gave each and every client the very best I have to offer so they could truly experience what makes me unique and worth revisiting.

-- I had deeply discounted packages* available to offer Groupon clients who wanted to rebook.
+- I had deeply discounted packages* available to offer anyone who wanted to rebook.
 Clients LOVE packages and they virtually guarantee rebooking.
 Since my packages were so inexpensive, they were extremely easy to sell.
-Click here to read more about how my packages are structured.
+Click here to read more about how my packages were structured.

 - I asked EVERY client if they wanted to reschedule before they left.

 - I paused my deal once clients had to wait two weeks to get on my schedule.
-That was a year ago, and I’ve remained busy enough that I kept it paused until 2016 when my practice needed a boost.
+I remained busy enough that I kept it paused until 2016 when my practice needed a boost.